zebedelu/zebedelu/README.md

 # About Me
-👋 Hi, I’m @pedro961247, but you can also call me Zebedelu (Zeb).
+👋 Hi, I’m @pedro961247, but you can also call me zeb.
-I'm from Brazil, and I'm passionate about programming and technology!
+I'm from Brazil, and I'm passionate about programming and technology.

 I began studying programming in 2021, and I officially started building my GitHub in 2024 to share my projects and ideas with the world.